 The famous German atheist Frederick Nietzsche used to say, “Christians sure don’t look redeemed!”
 A more flippant way to say it would be, “If you’ve been redeemed, please inform your face.”
-In other words, even on our worst day, we have cause for joy.
-We have been redeemed by Jesus Christ.
+In other words, even on our worst day, we have cause for joy, and we need to outwardly show we have been redeemed by Jesus Christ.

 Knowing we are a son or daughter of God fills us with great hope, because our God is good and His mercy is infinite.

-Saint Ignatius of Loyola often spoke of the importance of “holy desires” for our life.
+Saint Ignatius of Loyola often spoke of the importance of “holy desires” for our lives.
 We pray in Advent “Come Lord Jesus!”
-That is a holy desire which will have an impact on our life—an ardent desire for Christ to come into our life and into our world.
+That is a holy desire which will have an impact on our lives—an ardent desire for Christ to come into our lives and into our world.

 An image for the virtue of Hope is the anchor.
 If you throw an anchor ashore, and pull on the rope, you’re coming closer and closer to the shore (to Heaven).
 It’s where Jesus, the Father, the Holy Spirit, and the saints are.
 Hope is our anchor.